enkidevs/curriculum/sql/dql/what-is-sql/README.md

 name: What is SQL?

-description: What is SQL?
+description: SQL?
+Never heard of that.

 insights:
-  - what-is-sql
-  - what-is-an-rdbms
-  - what-is-a-database-server
+  - 1-1-what-is-sql
-  - database-server-types
+  - 1-2-why-learn-sql
-  - what-is-a-database-client
+  - 1-3-how-to-use-sql

-exercises:
-  - sql-practice-what-is-sql
+  - 1-4-your-first-query